Several factors are driving the projection, made by the California Association of Clerk and Election Officials.

 Baldassare said interest in the primary was fueled by the state's early timing, "uncertainties" facing a nation at war, and the "enthusiasm" of a race for the Democratic nomination between a woman and an African American.

-It's also the first time since 1952 that
+It's also the first time since 1952 that no incumbent president or vice president is running.

 "People are thinking their vote counts," Baldassare said, "and that they are participating in history."